About the Greater Detroit Association

 Did you know that there are more than 9,000 Phi Beta Kappa members in SE Michigan?

 If you are one of these members, join the Phi Beta Kappa Greater Detroit Association!
-Our association has a rich, 81-year history and provides its members with opportunities for networking and socializing, taking advantage of metro Detroit's rich culture and history.
-We also sponsor an annual scholarship award that recognizes some of the region’s most successful high school seniors.
+Our association has a rich, 82-year history and provides its members with opportunities for networking and socializing, taking advantage of metro Detroit's rich culture and history.
+We also award scholarships annually to outstanding undergraduates in the Honors College at Wayne State University.

 The Association is seeking to grow membership and expand programming.
 Reach out to us to learn more about our plans in 2020 and beyond!